rdwrome/261sp23/100ControlFlow/README.md

 # Control Flow
 - In an interpreted language like Python: order in which statements (units of execution) are evaluated by the interpreter.
-- When your program contains more than one statement, they're executed top to bottom (procedurally).

 ## Recursive Control Flow
 - A function that calls itself is recursive; the process of executing it is called recursion.